Barotrauma to the Ear Stretched Eardrum

 The most common example of barotrauma affects some air travellers.
 As a plane descends to land, the air pressure becomes higher.
 This pushes the eardrum inwards.
 If the pressure inside the middle ear is not equalised quickly then you can get ear pain.
 Other situations where air pressure may quickly rise outside the ear are during scuba diving, diving to the bottom of a swimming pool, or rapidly descending in a lift (elevator).

 The Eustachian tube is normally closed but opens from time to time when we swallow, yawn or chew.
-So, in most people, normal swallowing and chewing allow air to flow up or down the Eustachian tube to equalise the air pressure quickly either side of the eardrum.
+So, in most people, normal swallowing and chewing allow air to flow up or down the Eustachian tube to equalise the air pressure quickly on either side of the eardrum.

 However, the Eustachian tube in some people does not open as easily and so the pressure may not be equalised so quickly.
 For example, some people may have a more narrow Eustachian tube than normal.
 Also, if you have any condition that causes a blockage to the Eustachian tube then the air cannot travel up or down.

-The common cause of a blocked Eustachian tube is from mucus and inflammation that occur with colds, throat infections, hay fever, etc. Any condition causing extra mucus in the back of the nose can cause this problem.
+The common cause of a blocked Eustachian tube is mucus and inflammation that occur with colds, throat infections, hay fever, etc. Any condition causing extra mucus in the back of the nose can cause this problem.

 - Suck sweets when the plane begins to descend.
 Air is more likely to flow up the Eustachian tube if you swallow, yawn or chew.
 For babies, it is a good idea to feed them or give them a drink at the time of descent to encourage them to swallow.